tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 ## TLS Extensions

-IANA is asked to allocate two new TLS extensions, evidence_request and evidence_proposal, from the "TLS ExtensionType Values" subregistry of the "Transport Layer Security (TLS) Extensions" registry {{TLS-Ext-Registry}}.
+IANA is asked to allocate four new TLS extensions, evidence_request, evidence_proposal, results_request, results_proposal, from the "TLS ExtensionType Values" subregistry of the "Transport Layer Security (TLS) Extensions" registry {{TLS-Ext-Registry}}.
 These extensions are used in the ClientHello and the EncryptedExtensions messages.
 The values carried in these extensions are taken from TBD.

 ## TLS Alerts